iomete/iom-docs/docs/aws/s3-bucket-permissions.md

 In the `Resource` field, you can specify multiple resources by separating them with a comma do provide access to multiple buckets or folders.
 :::

----

-If you have any questions or need further assistance, please feel free to reach out to our support team.
-We are always here to help you with any questions or issues you may have.

-You took too much time, bye!